DemoJameson/Celeste.SpeedrunTool/README.md

 ## Features

-1. Quickly save player and room snapshots with custom buttons.
+1. Quickly save player and room snapshot with custom buttons.
-2. Automatically load snapshots after death.
+2. Automatically load snapshot after death.
 3. Speed up the respawn process.
 4. Add a timer for a single room which support recording the best time and timing between the 7th chapter flags
 5. Remove the postcard and chapter completion scene.